Jason Salkey: Career

 Salkey produced and released, along with Drew Sutton, ten DVD video diaries of his time working on the Sharpe series entitled, The Video Diaries of Rifleman Harris.
-His other movie roles include: Memphis Belle (1990), The Russia House (1990), The Fifth Element (1997), FairyTale: A True Story (1997), In America (2002) and About a Boy (2002).
+His other movie roles include: Memphis Belle (1990), The Russia House (1990), The Fifth Element (1997), FairyTale: A True Story (1997), The Turn of the Screw (1999), In America (2002) and About a Boy (2002).
 The actor has had multiple appearances on British television.
 Salkey also starred in an advertisement for Miller Lite in the UK in 1988, with "He Ain't Heavy, He's My Brother" as the ad's theme.
 The song reached number 1 in the UK charts in 1988, 19 years after its original release, as a result of the ad's success.

 Salkey often attends history shows to promote his Sharpe merchandise and meet his fans.

 In 2021 Salkey released his first book, From Crimea with Love: Misadventures in the Making of Sharpe's Rifles, which details his experiences filming Sharpe.

 Personal life

 Salkey is married to Natasha.
 The actor met her while she was the Ukrainian set translator during the time the production of Sharpe was filmed in Ukraine.
-They have a son, Daniel.
+They have a son.